We've moved! Visit and bookmark catalyst.avaya.cx to see current content. This site is outdated.

 Queue Managers typically need access to:

-This means that they’ll need access to both Edify App and Edify Console.
-Additionally, since queue managers generally need access to the queue in Edify App, then they most likely need an Edify CX license.
+This means that they’ll need access to both App and Console.
+Additionally, since queue managers generally need access to the queue in App, then they most likely need an Edify CX license.